chedim/cliffhanger/README.md

 *Currently under development*

 # Roadmap
-Cliffhanger applications consist of data and behavior definitions that are triggered on data changes.
+Cliffhanger applications consist of data behavior (aka mutations) definitions that are triggered on data changes.
 Each CH application operates on an abstract data tree.

 Applications define data behavior using when-or statements.
 When-or statement syntax is defined as follows: